Dear reader of ADxS.org, please excuse the disruption.

 The following character traits are frequently cited in specialist literature for highly creative people:

-• E.g. by expressing the perceived motives of others, which are not perceived by others and of which those affected may not even be aware92
+• E.g. by expressing perceived motives of others that are not perceived by others and that the person with ADHD may also not be aware of98

 In our opinion, the list mentioned so far evokes strong associations with ADHD traits.
 However, a match is at least questionable for: